marcosribeirodacunha/git-github-learning-notes/week-4.md

 Code reviews allow other people to look at the changes in the pull requests and suggest changes to that.

-### Basic sample workflow
+### Basic workflow (example)

-Supposing it's requested to improve a README in the pull request we can do the following:
+Supposing it's requested to improve a README in the pull request, we can do the following:

 1. Do any change requested in the local file;
 2. Commit the changes and again join in only one commit.
 To avoid redoing the _squashing_ process explained above, it's possible to execute `git commit -a --amend` which means we're adding the files to the stage area (`-a` flag) and creating a new commit and then rebasing interactively with the keyword **_fixup_**.
 With this the commit gets replaced by a completely new commit with a completely different commit ID;